Why You Need to Keep a Personal Jewelry Inventory

 Just make sure to always lock your phone and consider extra precautions to secure sensitive data.

-If you're the more organized and Excel-savvy type, you could bump it up a notch and go with a from-scratch spreadsheet inventory.
+If you're the more organized and Excel-savvy type and would like your inventory to look a certain way, you could bump it up a notch and go with a from-scratch spreadsheet inventory.

 You'll want to include details like: